colinyjchung/darkdragons/content/intro.md

 * If you have to fight, fight dirty.
 Be sneaky.
 Use the element of surprise.
 Especially if you’re outnumbered or they’re bigger than you.
 * It’s ok to ask and hire help in town.
 Henchmen are great.
 (Send them ahead or make them do chores).
 * Magic is powerful but also unpredictable and dangerous.
 * And remember — the point is to get your hands on treasure, not kill monsters.
+(This isn't a video game!)

 And if (and when) your character dies, don't pout.
 Roll up a new one.
 It only takes five minutes.